Handling Your First DWI Charge The Right Way

 If you have never been pulled over for a DWI (driving while intoxicated), the first time can be a bit frightening.
 You are probably worried about your future and what will happen next.
 In Texas, you may face harsh penalties, even for a DWI first offense.
 Penalties for your first DWI offense could include jail time, a fine of $2,000 and your license could be revoked anywhere from 90 days to one year.
 If you had a blood alcohol content (BAC) of .15 percent or more, you could face even more penalties.

 The most important thing you can do for your future is to fight your charges.
 A DWI on your record can impact your job, your personal life and even your education.
 Not to mention that it will count against you should you be charged with another DWI.
-The attorneys at Vela & Del Fierro, PLLC, Attorneys at Law, can help you.
+The attorneys at Vela & Del Fierro, P.C., can help you.
 We have decades of combined experience and know how the process works.
 We are skilled trial attorneys, ready to fight for your rights.

 What Should You Do When Pulled Over?